klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab01/README.md

 ## Interfaces

 Let’s develop our sample further.
 Create an interface (in the `greetingService.ts` file) that describes objects that have a firstName and lastName field.
 In TypeScript, two types are compatible if their internal structure is compatible.
 This allows us to implement an interface just by having the shape the interface requires, without an explicit implements clause.
+- ES6(+) does not have the concept of an interface (although it does have inheritance: one class can extend another class), you can not create an interface which you let another class implement.
+    - Interfaces are something exclusive to TypeScript.
+    - Interfaces can define methods and fields (which have to be filled in upon creation an actual object)
+        - The fact that we can define fields in interfaces is different to what you might be used in (e.g.) Java.

+When done (not before), take a look at the below code.
 Your interface should look something like this:
 ```typescript
 interface Person {
     firstName: string;